eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

         * The given tenant is not allowed to use this protocol adapter.
   * 404 (Not Found): The request cannot be processed because the device is disabled or does not exist.
   * 429 (Too Many Requests): The request cannot be processed because the tenant's message limit for the current period is exceeded.
-  * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.
+  * 503 (Service Unavailable): The request cannot be processed because there is no consumer of events for the given tenant connected to Hono.

 This is the preferred way for devices to publish events.
 It is available only if the protocol adapter is configured to require devices to authenticate (which is the default).